violetforever29/unique-snake/README.md

 # unique-snake
-Try to design a unique snake.
+Try to design a unique snake game.